The Beilstein Journal of Organic Chemistry

 - Data Policy

-Information and data in the experimental section, together with supplementary material in the supporting information files should describe the experimental methods used in the work in sufficient detail to allow understanding and replication of the work by others.
+Information and data in the experimental section, together with supplementary material in the supporting information files should describe the experimental methods used in the work in sufficient detail to allow understanding and replication of the work.
 Furthermore, when possible, all data associated with and supporting the research results in an article should be made freely available to allow others to verify and build on.
 Authors are encouraged to deposit relevant data in appropriate and publicly accessible databases and repositories.

 - Data and Text Mining